dune3d/dune3d/README.md

 See [the CI configuration](.github/workflows/all.yml) for the exact package names for debian-based distros and Arch Linux.

+> [!IMPORTANT]
+> Dune 3D is currently still alpha software undergoing rapid development, so please don't package it for
+> your favourite distro yet.
+Users have expecations regarding stability and completeness towards packaged
+> software that Dune 3D doesn't meet yet.
+Also having built it from source makes it easier to get the
+> latest bugfixes and simplifies debugging.

 ## How to use

 Similar to Horizon EDA, all tools and actions are available from the spacebar menu.